Mechanical Intelligence Simplifies Control in Terrestrial Limbless Locomotion: Results

 The robophysical model displayed emergent functional behaviors when $G=0.75$.
-Upon collisions in the head, two typical head interaction events emerged in the robophysical model to exploit the asymmetric force-deformation response: ``gliding" where the head slides near-tangentially past the obstacle (Fig.~\ref{fig:MainFig7}A-i), and ``buckling" where a collision induced a momentary increase in the local curvature near the head, which then facilitated a shallower angle of attack (Fig.~\ref{fig:MainFig7}A-iii).
-Gliding leads to only minor deviations from circular paths in the shape space (Fig.~\ref{fig:MainFig7}A-ii), while buckling leads to larger deviations from the circular orbit, as the radius of the path increased at constant phase angle (Fig.~\ref{fig:MainFig7}A-iv).
-This transient cessation of the wave phase velocity arises as the obstacle restricts the forward progress, constraining the body and inducing increased curvature.
-Among all the events we collected ($N \approx 100$), we classified $33.6\%$ as buckling (with a phase pause over 0.5 s) and other $66.4\%$ as gliding.
-Given such behaviors take place in the open-loop robophysical model only commanded with a suggested traveling retrograde wave, the gliding and buckling behaviors instigated by collisions occur passively, and therefore are dominantly determined by passive body-environment interactions.
+Upon collision in the head, two typical head interaction events emerged in the robophysical model to exploit the asymmetric force-deformation response: ``gliding" where the head slides near-tangentially past the obstacle (Fig. 7A-i), and ``buckling" where a collision induces a momentary increase in the local curvature near the head, which then facilitates a shallower angle of attack (Fig. 7A-iii).
+Gliding led to only minor deviations from circular paths in the shape space (Fig. 7A-ii), whereas buckling led to larger deviations from the circular orbit, as the radius of the path increased at constant phase angle (Fig. 7A-iv).
+This transient cessation of the wave phase velocity arose as the obstacle restricted the forward progress, constraining the body and inducing increased curvature.
+Among all the events we collected ($n \approx 100$), we classified $33.6\%$ as buckling (with a phase pause over 0.5 s) and other $66.4\%$ as gliding.
+Given such behaviors took place in the open-loop robophysical model only commanded with a suggested traveling retrograde wave, the gliding and buckling behaviors instigated by collisions occurred passively, and therefore were dominantly determined by passive body-environment interactions.

 Given the correspondence on gross locomotor performance and body kinematics of the robophysical model and \textit{C. elegans}, and the importance of head gliding and buckling dynamics in facilitating lattice transport, we next investigated if \textit{C. elegans} displayed similar head (or neck) dynamics during obstacle interactions.
-Remarkably, we observed analogous behaviors (Fig.~\ref{fig:MainFig7}B-i to B-iv, Movie S5) such that 28.6\% of head interaction events were classified as buckling (with a phase pause over 0.2s) while the rest were considered gliding ($N \approx 100$).
+We observed substantially analogous behaviors (Fig. 7B-i to B-iv, Movie S5) such that 28.6\% of head interaction events were classified as buckling (with a phase pause over 0.2s) whereas the rest were considered gliding ($n \approx 100$).
 We thus posit that the nematodes' head interactions help passively facilitate locomotion in heterogeneous environments, as manifestations of mechanical intelligence.
-Specifically, potentially inhibitory collisions that might lead to jamming are mitigated by the asymmetrical compliance in the head.
+Specifically, potentially inhibitory collisions that might lead to jamming can be mitigated by the asymmetrical compliance in the head.